sambuddhac/MacroEnergy.jl/docs/src/User Guide/user_add_location.md

 As a reminder, sub-Commodities can flow into Nodes of the same type or one of their supertypes types.
 This means LowEmissElectricity can flow into LowEmissElectricity Nodes or Electricity Nodes.
 However, HighEmissElectricity and Electricity cannot flow into LowEmissElectricity Nodes.

 Also, if you connect an Asset producing LowEmissElectricity to our new "SE" Location, it will be connected to the LowEmissElectricity Node.
 If you want the LowEmissElectricity to be able to meet the Electricity demand then you will have to specify that the Asset be connected to the "elec_SE" Node, or add an edge connecting the "lowemisselec_SE" and "elec_SE" Nodes.

+## Important Settings for Locations

+There are two important settings when using Locations in your System:

+- AutoCreateLocations: default = true.
+When set to true, this feature will automatically create a new Location if Macro comes across a Node which is a assigned to a Location that does not exist.
+Macro will print an info statement to let the user know that the Location has been created and its name.

+- AutoCreateNodes: default = false.
+When set to true, this feature will automatically create a new Node if Macro is asked to find a Node of a given Commodity at a Location and the Node does not exist.
+For example, if Macro is asked to find the Electricity Node in "location 1", but that Location only has a Hydrogen Node, then a new Electricity Node will be created with the default parameters.